pstch/django-crucrudile/README.md

 Current release is `0.9.2`.

-**WARNING :** This project is still a WIP.
-The implementation of the concept is stable, and I already use it in my own projects, but it will still take some times before I can release a proper version (somewhen in April 2014).

 **NOTE :** Development is done on the `develop` branch, and when needed, merged into the `master` branch, which is more stable. **Code on the `develop` branch may not work at all !** (Which doesn't mean that the code on the `master` branch will work..)

 ## Documentation